MaiGdev/dent_aid/README.md

 # 🦷 DentaID - Frontend

-DentaID is the frontend of a full-stack dental appointment management system.
-It provides an intuitive and responsive interface for patients, dentists, and administrators to manage appointments, schedules, and user information with ease.
+DentAid is the frontend of a full-stack dental appointment management system.
+It enables patients to schedule appointments with dentists, dentists to manage their schedules and view patient details, and administrators to oversee users and appointments.
+Administrators have full access to all system functionalities, including user management, appointment control, and schedule configuration.

 ## 🛠️ Technologies Used